bertiesh/FaceDetectionandRecognition/benchmark_testing/README.md

 ---

+## Single file run benchmark code
+- set up .env in root directory with the following variables
+    - DATABASE_DIRECTORY = path to directory of images to be uploaded to database
+    - QUERIES_DIRECTORY = path to directory of images to be queried
+    - OUTPUT_CSV_PATH = path to query/match output csv files.
+Final folder must be named 'output-csv-dump'
+    - RESULTS_CSV_PATH = path to calculated accuracy results files and time measurement file.
+Final folder must be named 'results-csv'
+    - TIME_CSV_PATH = path to time measurement file.
+- set detector and embedding model in model_config.json, and DB settings in db_config.json
+- cd benchmark_testing
+- run `benchmark.sh`
+- Choose prompts on whether to clear past files.
+First option is for results files containing queries and their matches.
+Second option is for results files containing calculated metrics.

 ## Folder Structure
 - **`test_data_setup.py`**
   Prepares the test dataset by randomly selecting one image per person for upload and one image for testing.
 The input directory should be a recursive directory such that each directory contains different images of the same person.
 It outputs two directories: